kenneth558/Dysusing-dispensation-no-more/Readme.md

 If you're determined to be an inflexible old wineskin because you're too proud to change your public stance you've preached for so long, I'm sorry for you, but I do wish peace upon you until your replacement.

-DISCLAIMER:  A few observations I've stated were first taught by others, including Kat Kerr and Howard Storm that I know of, though I do know these are fallible people like we all are.
+DISCLAIMERS:  A few observations I've stated were first taught by others, including Kat Kerr and Howard Storm that I know of, though I do know these are fallible people like we all are.
+This composition is in a state of change - many of these thoughts are expressed disordered from what I think would be ideal.
+I am working on it....